 Figure 4.
 Real measures and scaled model according to real measures (1:1).

-c) Dense surface reconstruction;
+c) Reconstructing dense surfaces;

-d) Polygonal model reconstruction;
+d) Reconstructing polygons;

-e) Texture mapping.
+e) Texture mapping;

-f) Editing surface.
+f) Surface editing.

-435 out of 455 images were successfully aligned and processed in Photoscan.
-After the alignment phase, the sparse cloud was processed to obtain a dense cloud from which the polygon mesh was built (Fig.3).
+Out of 455 images, 435 were successfully aligned and processed in Photoscan.
+After the alignment phase, the sparse cloud was processed to obtain a dense cloud from which the polygon mesh was built (Figure 3).

 Thanks to the use of the hardware and software resources of the ENEA ICT computing infrastructure, it was possible to obtain the 3D reconstruction of the Corsini Throne in about 200 minutes.

-Finally, the texture of the 3D model was reconstructed, and the model was also manually scaled according to real measures, giving a correct structure in terms of geometry (Fig.4).
+Finally, the texture of the 3D model was reconstructed, and the model was also manually scaled according to real measures, creating a correct structure in terms of geometry (Figure 4).

-The result is a photorealistic and metrically correct 3D model (Fig.6).
+The result is a photorealistic and metrically correct 3D model (Figure 6).

-Speed and ease of processing allow to use photogrammetry as a valid tool to monitor the conservation status of the artwork: indeed, by the comparison between 3D models generated in different moments it is possible to monitor any structural changes [13].
+Speed and ease of processing allow photogrammetry to be used as a valid tool for monitoring the conservation status of an artwork: indeed, by comparing 3D models generated at different times, it is possible to monitor any structural changes [13].

 STRUCTURED LIGHT SCANNER

-In addition to the photogrammetric scanning, the Corsini Throne has been subjected to relief through structured light.
+In addition to photogrammetric scanning, the Corsini Throne was also subjected to scanning using structured light.

-This non-invasive technology allows to create high-resolution, 3D data sets.
+This non-invasive technology enables the creation of high-resolution 3D data sets.

-Structured light system supplied by ENEA is SMARTSCAN by AICON 3D SYSTEM used in combination with OPTOCAT software.
+The structured light system supplied by ENEA is a SmartSCAN by AICON 3D Systems used in combination with Optocat software.

-This system uses a high-resolution scan performed by a portable structured light AICON smartSCAN 5M Pixel system (Fig. 7) with an M-300 optic, to automatically map the texture on the final mesh.
-The instrument technical features are in TABLE I. The instrument projects a pattern of light and detects the deformation of this pattern on the object.
+This system uses a high-resolution scan performed by a portable structured light AICON SmartSCAN 5M pixel system (Figure 7) with an M-300 optic to automatically map the texture onto the final mesh.
+The instrument’s technical features are listed in Table 1.
+The instrument projects a pattern of light and detects the deformation of this pattern on the object.

-The images acquired are processed by OPTOCAT, a software produced by AICON that allows to verify in real time the quality of each scan and to merge consecutive scans.
+The acquired images are processed by Optocat, a software produced by AICON that allows the quality of each scan to be verified in real time and consecutive scans to be merged.

 Table 1.
-AICON SmartScan 5M Pixel System
+AICON SmartSCAN 5M pixel system